ClaraBsnd/FML/README.md

 #### 1.1.
 Data Exploration and Preprocessing

 We analyzed the dataset using "info()" and "isna().sum()" and found it contains 9564 entries with 48 independent variables and one dependent variable, `koi_deposition`. `koi_deposition` has three values: "confirmed", "candidate", and "false positive".
 The project objective is to create a model that categorizes "candidate" bodies as "confirmed" or "false positive".
 This restricts our dataset to only "confirmed" and "false positive" entries, leaving us with a smaller sample of 7316 entries for model training, as we exclude "candidate" entries.

+- *Data Type Analysis* : We examined the data types of the 48 independent variables.
+Four of them are of object type (`kepoi_name`, `kepler_name`, `koi_pdisposition`, `koi_tce_delivname`), and four are binary numerical (0 and 1), while the rest are continuous numerical variables.
+Since our modeling objective prioritizes numerical variables over categorical ones, we will need to transform or discard the object type variables for further processing. we decided to discard `kepoi_name`, `kepler_name`, `rowid` and `kepid` are to be considered as identification variables and therefore they do not bring any added value to the predictive capabilities of the model.
+We decided to also drop `koi_pdisposition` as it did not provide any additional information compared to `koi_diposition`.

+- *Null Values Analysis*: We analyzed null values in the dataset, and identified that variables `koi_teq_err1` and `koi_teq_err2` had 100% missing values, so we decided to drop them.
+The variable `koi_score` had a high percentage of missing values (16%), but due to its strong correlation with the KOI disposition, filling the missing values with mean or mode could bias the model.
+Thus, we dropped this column as well.
+For other variables with less than 5% missing values, we filled them using appropriate statistics such as mode for `koi_tce_delivname` and median for other continuous variables, as the distributions had strong outliers positively skewing the mean.

+- *Correlation Analysis*: We examined the correlation between the remaining variables and identified pairs of variables with a strong correlation (|corr| > 0.85), mostly in the format of `koi_x_err1` and `koi_x_err2`.
+These variables represent the upper and lower bounds of the confidence interval for the measurement variable `koi_x`.

+#### 1.2.
+Data Engineering

+- *Encoding* : we inspected `koi_tce_delivname` and noticed that it was made up by three possible values (87% of the occurrences being "q1_q17_dr25_tce") and as a consequence we deemed appropriate to one-hot encode it.